February 21, 2020

 Clements has big-town dreams of owning expensive things after his basketball rehab and generally going astray.
 He has a history with a gangster, played by John Phillips.
 He entices Clements into stealing furs stored in the garage below the gym.
 Savvy Clements wants a cut of the profits.
 After his cut is actually cut, he wants to part company with Phillips.
 Not that easy.
 However, if he throws some games, he will receive kickbacks for his lack of effort.

 Note: Perhaps no single element dates this film more than when on the basketball court.
 A faint shadow of today’s fast-paced, aggressive play.
 These play-actors are not professionals, of course, but it casts a light on the average neighborhood play.
 Layups are the scoring shots.
-Free throws are done with both hands in underhanded “bucket shot” form.
-No one attempts to block an opponent or attempt to steal the ball, perhaps taking the seventh commandment too literally.
+Free throws are done with both hands in an underhanded “bucket shot” form.
+No one attempts to block an opponent or attempt to steal the ball, perhaps taking the Seventh Commandment too literally.

 No comments: